AnHosu/iot_poc/publishing.md

 ![test client](https://github.com/AnHosu/iot_poc/blob/master/images/aws_iot_message_simple_publish.PNG)
 Congratulations, you are now publishing to AWS IoT!
 From here the messages can be redirected to whereever you want using AWS SNS, for instance to AWS Kinesis.<br>
 # Application
 In real life would you fire up a Raspberry PI running Python just to extract and publish data from a single sensor?
 No, probably not.
-In a real life setting, if you just wanted to publish data from a single sensor, you might use a microcontroller instead.
+In a real life setting, if you just wanted to publish data from a single sensor, you might use a microcontroller instead.<br>
+On the other hand, if you have hundreds of sensors that you want to query and publish, a Raspberry Pi will not be enough.
+Instead you might want to use a proper gateway device, like CloudRail along with ethernet modules like IO-Link.